okansungur/drafts/read5.md

 ### Two types of fetch strategies in JPA are LAZY & Eager
 Don’t use FetchType.EAGER.Many-to-many associations only rarely represent parent-child associations, and you should better avoid cascading.
 That’s especially the case for CascadeType.REMOVE.
 Using it on both ends of a many-to-many association can bounce the cascade operation back and forth between the 2 tables until all records are removed.

-### JPA LIST vs SET
-When we need a set and never care about order, we use a Set.
-When for some reason order is important (ordered list, ordering by date, etc.), then a List.
-For example, when we see a List, we know it comes sorted in some way, and that duplicates are either acceptable or irrelevant for this case.
-When we see a Set, we usually expect it to have no duplicates and no specific order (unless it's a SortedSet).
-When we see a Collection, we don't expect anything more from it than to contain some entities

 ### What is EntityManager and what are its main functions you can list?